 H.B.
 No. 1387 amends the Government Code to update the eligibility requirements for individuals seeking to take the bar examination for a license to practice law in Texas.
-The bill allows the Supreme Court to establish rules that include provisions for ensuring candidates possess good moral character, adequate prelegal study, and at least two years of study or practical experience in the legal field.
-Specifically, it introduces options for fulfilling this requirement through a prescribed course of study, a supervised apprenticeship with a licensed attorney, or professional experience as a paralegal.
+The bill allows the Supreme Court to establish rules that include provisions for candidates to demonstrate good moral character, adequate prelegal study, and at least two years of study or practical experience in the legal field.
+Specifically, the bill introduces new options for fulfilling the experience requirement, which can now include a two-year apprenticeship supervised by a licensed attorney or two years of full-time employment as a paralegal, in addition to completing a prescribed course of study at an approved law school.

 Statutes affected: Introduced: Government Code 82.022, Government Code 82.023, Government Code 82.024 (Government Code 82)